Trump attacks whistleblower, Schiff, tweets impeachment would cause 'Civil War-like fracture'

 Rep. Adam Kinzinger, R-Ill., condemned Trump for promoting the remarks, calling them "beyond repugnant."

-"I have visited nations ravaged by civil war," Kinzinger, who is an Air Force lieutenant colonel, tweeted. "@realDonaldTrump I have never imagined such a quote to be repeated by a President."
+"I have visited nations ravaged by civil war," Kinzinger, who is a military veteran and a lieutenant colonel in the Air National Guard, tweeted. "@realDonaldTrump I have never imagined such a quote to be repeated by a President."

 The whistleblower filed the complaint, which relied on the accounts of White House and other U.S. officials, out of a belief Trump was "using the power of his office to solicit interference from a foreign country" in the 2020 election.